ipab-slmc/exotica/exotica/doc/initialization.rst

     Optional Eigen::VectorXd NominalState = Eigen::VectorXd();

 This shows us that the very least that is required to initialize a problem is a name for the problem and the planning scene that the problem operates in.
 Other problems are also laid out in a similar fashion.
-The optional elements offer a powerful customisation tool for out motion planner.
+The optional elements offer a powerful customization tool for out motion planner.